(1834 - 1862)

 Unit: 4th Pennsylvania Cavalry

-He enlisted as 1st Lieutenant of Company K, 12th Pennsylvania Infantry in April 1861.
-After that regiment's service was complete, in August, he was active in recruiting the 4th Pennsylvania Cavalry, and was commissioned Lt Colonel at its organization 18 October 1861.
-He was made Colonel of the Regiment 12 March 1862 when Colonel Campbell resigned to take command of the 5th PA Cavalry.
+From Pittsburgh, he was 1st Lieutenant of the Pittsburgh City Guards, before the War and he enlisted as 1st Lieutenant of Company K, 12th Pennsylvania Infantry in April 1861.
+After that regiment's service was complete, in August, he was active in recruiting the 4th Pennsylvania Cavalry, and was commissioned Lieutenant Colonel at its organization on 18 October 1861.
+He was promoted to Colonel of the Regiment on 12 March 1862 when Colonel Campbell resigned to take command of the 5th PA Cavalry.

 On the Campaign